Tabbouleh Thumb

 This Fresh recipe has been extracted from the Yates Garden Fresh Cookbook published by HarperCollins.

-Another version of a refreshing Middle Eastern salad, this can be made with just parsley, or just mint, but combined they enhance the cool, fresh flavours.
+Our version of the classic zesty, refreshing Middle Eastern salad.
+You can make this with just parsley, or just mint, but if you combine both, they enhance the cool, bright flavours.

 Serves 4